Timba

 Funk/R&B and the strong influence of Afro-Cuban folkloric music.
 Timba rhythm sections differ from their salsa counterparts, because timba emphasizes the bass drum, which is not used in salsa bands.
 Timba and salsa use the same tempo range and they both use the standard conga marcha.
 Almost all timba bands have a trap drummer.
 Timbas also often break the basic tenets of arranging the music in-clave.
 Timba is considered to be a highly aggressive type of music, with rhythm and "swing" taking precedence over melody and lyricism.
 Associated with timba is a radically sexual and provocative dance style known as despelote (literally meaning chaos or frenzy).
 It is a dynamic evolution of salsa, full of improvisation and Afro Cuban heritage, based on son, Rumba and mambo, taking inspiration from Latin jazz, and is highly percussive with complex sections.
-Timba is more flexible and innovative than salsa, and includes a more diverse range of styles.
+Timba is more flexible than salsa and includes a more diverse range of styles.
 Timba incorporates heavy percussion and rhythms which originally came from the barrios of Cuba.